codefresh-io/docs.codefresh.io/_docs/docker-registries/cfcr-deprecation.md

 ## Phase C Migration actions until 15th July 2020

-At this phase, the private Codefresh registry will become readonly.
+At this phase, the Codefresh Container registry will become readonly.
 Pipelines will be able to pull from it, but all pushes are disallowed.

 If you have performed all the migration steps explained in the previous phases, nothing will break.
-However if you still have push steps that refer to the internal registry or have not selected yet a default registry, your pipelines will now *fail*.
+However if you still have push steps that refer to the Codefresh Container registry or have not selected yet a default registry, your pipelines will now *fail*.

-This is also the last opportunity for migrating images from the private Registry to the external one.
+This is also the last opportunity for migrating images from the Codefresh Container Registry to the external one.

 ### Summary of actions and results of migration phase C